Mustafa24410/3D-Engine/README.md

 # 3D-Engine
-A short simple 3D Engine made with Pygame
+This is a short and simple 3D Engine I made with Python using the Pygame library.

+## Features
+With this, you can display cubes and planes.
+You can either display a wireframe of it or a filled surface.